 □ Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.
 The legal documents that you can use to give your directions in advance in these situations are called "advance directives."
 There are different types of advance directives and different names for them.
-Documents called "living will" and "power of attorney for health care" are examples of advance directives.
-If you want to use an "advance directive" to give your instructions, here is what to do: □ Get the form .
+Documents called "living will" and "power of attorney for health care" are examples of advance directives. f you want to use an "advance directive" to give your instructions, here is what to do: □ Get the form .
 You can get an advance directive form from your lawyer, from a social worker, or from some office supply stores.
 You can sometimes get advance directive forms from organizations that give people information about Medicare.
 You can also contact Customer Service for assistance in locating an advanced directive form. □ Fill it out and sign it.
 Regardless of where you get this form, keep in mind that it is a legal document.
-You should consider having a lawyer help you prepare it.
-Give copies to appropriate people.
+You should consider having a lawyer help you prepare it. □ Give copies to appropriate people.
 You should give a copy of the form to your doctor and to the person you name on the form who can make decisions for you if you can't.
 You may want to give copies to close friends or family members.
-Keep a copy at home.
-If you know ahead of time that you are going to be hospitalized, and you have signed an advance directive, take a copy with you to the hospital . ☐The hospital will ask you whether you have signed an advance directive form and whether you have it with you. □ If you have not signed an advance directive form, the hospital has forms available and will ask if you want to sign one.
-Remember it is your choice whether you want to fill out an advance directive (including
+Keep a copy at home. f you know ahead of time that you are going to be hospitalized, and you have signed an advance directive, take a copy with you to the hospital. ☐The hospital will ask you whether you have signed an advance directive form and whether you have it with you. □ If you have not signed an advance directive form, the hospital has forms available and will ask if you want to sign one.